 They Laughed with Edison

 The people of Seattle were first afforded the opportunity to see and hear the amazing new phenomenon of sound recording in action way back on Wednesday, September 11, 1878.
-It was earlier that year that the famous inventor Thomas A. Edison (1847-1931) had established his Edison Speaking Phonograph Company, and a Mr. James H. Guild was here to provide a public demonstration of the remarkable invention.
+It was earlier that year that the famous inventor Thomas A. Edison (1847-1931) had established his Edison Speaking Phonograph Company, and a Mr. James H. Guild was in town to provide a public demonstration of the remarkable invention.

-That event -- which took place at Henry Yesler’s Pavilion (SE corner of Commercial Street [today's 1st Avenue] and Cherry Street) -- was promoted as presenting “The Merits and Workings of the Phonograph.”
-Seattleites who paid 50 cents to attend were presumable thoroughly amused by witnessing the novel and elaborate process required to record various voices and other sounds on the Edison company's tinfoil-coated cylinders and they must have then been astonished at then hearing the playback of those same sounds.
+That event -- which took place at Henry Yesler’s Pavilion (SE corner of Front Street [today's 1st Avenue] and Cherry Street) -- was promoted as presenting "The Merits and Workings of the Phonograph."
+Seattleites who paid 50 cents to attend were presumably thoroughly amused by witnessing the novel and elaborate process required to record various voices and other sounds on the Edison company's tinfoil-coated cylinders and they must have then been astonished at then hearing the playback of those same sounds.

 Although Edison's Phonograph was a technological marvel of the age -- the arts and sciences of audio engineering still had, by any measure, plenty of room for improvement.
 And while the Northwest would produce plenty of amateur recording enthusiasts over the following years, it would require another six decades before the area would see the founding of a professional recording facility.